Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

 Maps of Hurricane Idalia's projected path

-After making landfall along Florida's Gulf Coast, Idalia is expected to continue northeastwards over Florida, Georgia and the Carolinas on Wednesday and Thursday, decreasing in strength as it travels.
+After making landfall along Florida's Gulf Coast, Idalia is expected to continue northeastward over Florida, Georgia and the Carolinas on Wednesday and Thursday, decreasing in strength as it travels.

 Will Idalia and Franklin hit Florida at the same time?